 Would I do it again?

-Peachpit has kindly asked me to think of another project for this year, and I’d be delighted to work with Nikki, Jill, Cory, Robin, and Glenn again.
-Whether I take up the author reigns so soon is another question, and I’d like to see how I get on with my first release before making that decision.
+Peachpit has kindly asked me to think of another project for this year, and it’ll be a pleasure to work with the team again.
+I’ll see how I get on with this first book before deciding to write again, though.

-My biggest regret is contacting too many potential contributors.
-Many designers took time out to supply me with artwork and explanations, but a maximum page count needed to be set at the beginning of the project, and when we reached the end, I had too much content.
-Choosing who to cut wasn’t easy, and without the help of my editor, I probably wouldn’t have been able to make a decision.
+My biggest is contacting too many potential contributors.
+Many designers took the time to send me artwork and explanations, but I ended up with too much content for the page count that needed to be set at the beginning of the project.
+Choosing who to cut wasn’t easy.
+Not at all.

-To those who helped, but weren’t featured in the book, you have my sincerest gratitude, and I hope to feature your contributions on the Logo Design Love website before too long.
+To those who helped, but weren’t featured in the book, you have my sincerest gratitude, and I hope to feature your contributions on the Logo Design Love site before too long.

 To the thousands who have already ordered a copy, thanks so much.
-I hope you enjoy the read, and if you have any questions — about design or writing in general — don’t hesitate to ask.
+I hope you enjoy the read, and if you have any questions — about design or writing in general — please ask.